 Supportive universal pre-K research shows that children who receive education prior to kindergarten are more likely to develop strong social and academic skills in comparison to those who do not attend preschool.
 Parents who have participated in the program have reported that the early introduction to structure and daily school routines seems to have given their child a head start.

 Low income and at-risk children benefit most from the universal pre-K format, as it levels the educational playing field and provides them preparation for what lies ahead.
 Education prior to kindergarten has shown to also lessen the effects of learning disabilities as well as reducing the dropout rate.

-There are opponents to universal pre-K; however, most of whom believe the program is too expensive and an unnecessary extra government expense.
+There are opponents to universal pre-K; however, most opponents believe the program is too expensive and an unnecessary extra government expense.
 Opponents are concerned about taxes being raised in order to pay for this program.
-In addition, the rise of a universal pre-K system may mean the decline of privately funded preschools.
-With universal pre-K as an option, some families may no longer pay tuition, resulting in closure of some private preschools.
+With universal pre-K as an option, some families may no longer pay tuition, resulting in closure or restructuring of some private preschools.

 - Universal pre-K is a government funded program in select states that makes preschool available to all families, regardless of family income or children’s abilities.